Rock hyrax: Ecology and behavior

 Rock hyraxes build dwelling holes in any type of rock with suitable cavities, such as sedimentary rocks and soil.

 In Mount Kenya, rock hyraxes live in colonies comprising an adult male, several adult females, and immatures.
 They are active during the day, and sometimes during moonlit nights.
 The dominant male defends and watches over the group.
 The male also marks his territory.

 In Africa, hyraxes are preyed on by leopards, Egyptian cobras, puff adders, rock pythons, caracals, wild dogs, hawks, and owls.
 Verreaux's eagle in particular is a specialist hunter of hyraxes.
-In Palestine, the rock hyrax is reportedly rarely preyed upon by terrestrial predators, as their system of sentries and reliable refuges provides considerable protection.
-Hyrax remains are almost absent from the droppings of wolves in the Judean Desert.
+In the Middle East, the rock hyrax is reportedly rarely preyed upon by terrestrial predators, as their system of sentries and reliable refuges provides considerable protection.
+Hyrax remains are almost absent from the droppings of wolves in the Judaean Desert.